ducquando/learn-swift/README.md

 #### 3.3.3.
 Types

 Swift provides its version of all fundamental C (and Objective-C) variables/constant types such as Int, Double, Float, Bool, and String.
 The syntax for declaring type is: `var variableName : type`.
 However, it is optional to declare type since Swift will do it automatically in the background.

-For more information, please visit [Swift Documentation: The Basics](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
+If you want to know more about different types of Swift variables/constants, please visit [Swift Documentation: The Basics](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).

 Now you may have understood all the basics in Swift.
-It's time to download [the_basics.playground], run with Xcode and play around.
+It's time to download [Swift Exercises.playground](/Swift%20Exercises.playground), run it with Xcode and play around with the first exercise called *The Basics*.

 <!---## 4.
 Basic Operators
 ### 4.1.
 Calculation